How Under-Curing Produces Weak Adhesive Bonds

 This failure mode is common when:

 Oven temperature is lower than set point.
-Oven calibration drift, door seal degradation, high thermal load from a full batch, and inadequate warm-up time all cause the actual temperature inside the oven to be lower than the setpoint.
-Parts may be placed in the oven before it has reached temperature; the cure cycle begins before the adhesive is at the target temperature, and the effective cure time at temperature is shorter than specified.
+Calibration drift, door seal degradation, high thermal load from a full batch, and inadequate warm-up time all cause actual oven temperature to run below setpoint, shortening the effective cure time at temperature.

 Thermally massive substrates.
 Large, thick metal substrates act as heat sinks.
-The adhesive on a thick substrate takes longer to reach cure temperature than the oven air temperature would suggest.
-The adhesive’s actual thermal history lags behind the oven temperature profile.
-Cure time specifications for thermally massive assemblies should be based on substrate temperature measurement, not oven set time.
+The adhesive on a thick substrate takes longer to reach cure temperature than the oven air temperature would suggest, so cure time specifications for massive assemblies should be based on substrate temperature measurement, not oven set time.

 Thermal shadowing in assemblies.
 In complex assemblies where the adhesive joint is enclosed by structural elements, heat reaches the adhesive layer more slowly than it reaches the oven air.
-Qualification of the cure process should verify that the adhesive itself reaches the target temperature within the cure time.
+Qualification should verify that the adhesive itself reaches target temperature within the cure time.

 Insufficient Cure Time